Positive herd progress requires trusted genetics.

 - Virgin bulls under 24 months of age will need a certificate or written statement endorsed by the bull owner indicating it has not been exposed.

-For more information or if you will need an accommodation in order to participate, contact Travis Meteer, Illinois Extension beef educator, at (217)-430-7030 or email email@example.com.
+For more information or questions, contact Travis Meteer, Illinois Extension commercial ag educator and beef specialist, at 217-430-7030 or email firstname.lastname@example.org.
 Early requests are strongly encouraged to allow sufficient time to meet your access needs.